Why We Oppose the Seventh Street Development

 “Minimize differences in scale between existing and new development”

-We want the City of Grand Rapids to apply its own standards to the proposed 7th Street development.
+We want the City of Grand Rapids to follow its own rules when evaluating the proposed 7th Street development.

 In this case, the “difference in scale” is massive: 32 townhouses on 4.95 acres.
 This is 2.5 to 3x greater than the current neighborhood density.

-We don’t expect every new development to match the exact density of the surrounding area, but the developers should not expect us to accept a plan this far out of sync with the rest of the neighborhood.
+We don’t expect every new development to exactly match the density of the surrounding community, but the developers should not expect us to accept a plan this far out of sync with the rest of the neighborhood.

-We want the developers to put forward a plan more compatible with the existing density and character of our neighborhood—and start treating residents with the respect we deserve.
+We want Adam Rogalski and his partners to put forward a plan more compatible with the existing density and character of our neighborhood—and start treating residents with the respect we deserve.

 Traffic and pedestrian safety

+Residents have been raising traffic and pedestrian safety concerns to the city for years—to no avail.
 While the posted speed limit on all neighborhood streets is 25 mph, vehicles routinely travel through the area at much faster speeds, endangering pedestrians.
+During a single 3-1/2 hour patrol in April, police stopped nearly 20 vehicles for speeding on Oakleigh between 7th and Lake Michigan Drive—one every 12 minutes.

-Adam Rogalski’s proposed development will put them at even greater risk.
+Adam Rogalski’s proposed development will put pedestrians at even greater risk.

 No development should be approved without adequate measures to minimize negative traffic impacts—including: